TotallyNotChase/web-push-tryout/README.md

     </td>
     <td>

-    The port to assign the webserver on
+    The port to assign the webserver on (should be a number - not string)

     </td>
   </tr>